Are you wondering if your therapy constitutes “conspiracy therapy”? Concerned about a family member undergoing therapy with mixed results?

-Related terms and other names: past lives therapy, regression therapy, alien abduction memory recovery, relaxation therapy, meditation for memory recovery, praying for the recovery of memories, “trans-logic” techniques.
+Related terms and other names: past lives therapy, regression therapy, alien abduction memory recovery, meditation for memory recovery, praying for the recovery of memories, “trans-logic” techniques, memory hypnosis.

 Recovered memory techniques do not refer to a specific, recognized treatment method, but to several controversial interviewing techniques such as hypnosis, guided imagery, and the use of sedative-hypnotic drugs.
 It includes free association, inner-child exercises, ego-state therapy, age regression, body memory interpretation, body massage, dream interpretation, and the use of projective techniques like Rorschach inkblot interpretation.

 These techniques are numerous and their application varied.
-They almost always involve various forms of hypnosis or hypnotic technique.
+They almost always involve various forms of hypnosis or regression technique.